microsoft/mu/docs/How/using_project_mu.md

 3) A text editor
 4) Look at [layout](../WhatAndWhy/layout.html) to understand our recommended repository layout.
 You can also look at [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) for a real platform implementation.

+## 0) Nomenclature

+Ordinarily, we use the *Platform Repository* as the outer-most layer.
+This means that the outermost git repository is where we store Platform specific files and libraries.
+In this case, our *Platform Repo* is also our *workspace root*.
+If you choose to have a different repository layout, it will be important to note what your *workspace root* is, as it should still be the root of your code tree.

 ## 1) Create Git Repo

 Make new directory.